OceanParcels/BayesianAnalysis_SouthAtlantic/README.md

 ### Source Code for article "Attribution of Plastic Sources Using Bayesian Inference: Application to River-Sourced Floating Plastic in the South Atlantic Ocean"

-This repository contains the code to reproduce the results shown in the article "Attribution of Plastic Sources Using Bayesian Inference: Application to River-Sourced Floating Plastic in the South Atlantic Ocean".
-In general, you can find the scripts for running the simulation and the scripts for analysing the output of the simulation.
+This repository contains the code to reproduce the results shown in the article "Attribution of Plastic Sources Using Bayesian Inference: Application to River-Sourced Floating Plastic in the South Atlantic Ocean" [doi: 10.3389/fmars.2022.925437]( https://doi.org/10.3389/fmars.2022.925437 ).
+In general, you can find the scripts for running the simulation and the scripts for analyzing the output of the simulation.

 This code uses [Ocean Parcels](https://oceanparcels.org) to perform the simulations.
 We recommend creating and environment to run the code as explained [here](https://oceanparcels.org/#installing).
 For the analysis, make sure to install the packages on the `requirements.txt`.